-When you copy files to the hard drive, if you receive error message “Data error (cyclic redundancy check)”, don’t worry that you may lose the data.
-Follow steps in this post, you’ll fix the error instantly.
+When you copy files to the hard drive, if you receive the error message “Data error (cyclic redundancy check)”, don’t worry that you may lose the data.
+Follow the steps in this post, you’ll fix the error instantly.

 Cyclic Redundancy Check is an error-detecting code used for data verification.
 When you get this error message, it means there is something wrong with the files or the hard drive.

 The error could be caused by the file itself or the hard drive.
 So first, copy the file to another drive to determine the cause.
 If you can’t copy the file to another file either, the problem is in fact in the file itself.
 If you can, the problem is the hard drive.

 If the problem is the file itself, you can recover the file.

 If the problem is the hard drive, you can repair the drive.